A stone bandstand with a red door and two green military cannons in a paved square.

 Practical Information

-Getting Here – Templemore lies on the N62, linking the M7 (Dublin‑Limerick) at Junction 22 and the M8 (Dublin‑Cork) at Junction 6.
-The R433 provides a northern route to the M8, while the R501 heads west toward Borrisoleigh.
-The town’s railway station sits on the Dublin‑Cork line, with regular services to Dublin Heuston, Thurles, Cork and Limerick.
+Getting Here – Templemore lies on the N62, connecting the M7 (Dublin-Limerick) at Junction 22 and the M8 (Dublin-Cork) at Junction 6.
+The R433 heads north toward the M8, while the R501 runs west toward Borrisoleigh.
+The town’s railway station handles regular Dublin-Cork services, with stops at Thurles and Limerick.

-Parking – The Templemore Arms Hotel offers on‑site parking for guests.
-Free public parking is available around the Town Park and the Main Square during market days.
+Parking – Free public parking is available around the Town Park perimeter and along the Main Square.
+The Templemore Arms Hotel provides dedicated guest parking.

 Useful Links